-Proposition 2.
+Proof of Claim #2.
 Suppose country i is initially operating under Laissez-Faire.
-The government has, moreover, agreed (under a shallow treaty) to limit itself to the efficient or cooperative policy choice specified in Section 3.
+The government has, moreover, agreed (under a shallow treaty) to limit itself to the efficient or cooperative policy choice specified in Section II.
 Our goal is to show that a unilateral implementation of efficient industrial subsidies by country i (without reciprocity by partners) causes a deterioration of country i's terms of trade (ToT) and even immiserizing growth.
 To this end, we build on the welfare accounting formulas derived earlier.
-In particular, the welfare impacts of unilateral markup-correcting subsidies by country i (i.e., $\mathbf{s}i = \boldsymbol{\mu}$ ) can be written as where the change in welfare in response to modest industrial policy adjustments can, as earlier, be decomposed as
+In particular, the welfare impacts of unilateral markup-correcting subsidies by country i (i.e., $s_i = \mu$) can be written as where the change in welfare in response to modest industrial policy adjustments can, as earlier, be decomposed as